The Bethe Ansatz as a Quantum Circuit: Ansatz for the ABC gates

-The circuit \eqref{ABCgraph} in this simple case only contains two-qubit gates, reducing to All gates are of the type denoted in Section~\ref{sec:ABC} as long gates, whose rightmost input qubit is always in the state~$\ket{0}$.
-The decomposition into symmetry protected blocks of their relevant entries is given in \eqref{bigP}.
+All gates are of the type denoted in Section~\ref{sec:ABC} as long gates, whose rightmost input qubit is always in the state~$\ket{0}$.
+The decomposition into symmetry protected blocks of their relevant entries is given in~\eqref{bigP}.
 The only nontrivial block is $P_k^{(1)}$, which can be determined as follows.

 We focus first on the leftmost qubit of the circuit.
 It is only acted upon by the gate $P_{N-1}$.
-In order to reproduce the coefficient of the state $\ket{n}=\ket{1}= \ket{10\dots0}$ in~\eqref{Bnorm1}, we need The second entry of $P^{(1)}_{N-1}$ is then fixed, up to a phase, by unitarity In the last equality, we have used the recursion relation
+In order to reproduce the coefficient of the state $\ket{n}=\ket{1}= \ket{10\dots0}$ in~\eqref{Bnorm1}, we need